RSCPlus/rscplus/README.md

 *RuneScape Classic is made and owned by Jagex Ltd. and this project is not in any way affiliated with them.*

-*There is no gaurantee this client mod will not get you banned, use at your own risk.*
+*There is no guarantee this client mod will not get you banned, use at your own risk.*

 *The code is licensed under GPLv3 in hopes of protecting people from malicious modifications.*